drissg1/DCGAN/README.md

 ```

-The Generator loss is fairly similiar.
+The Generator loss is fairly similar.
 We calculate the cross entropy between the scores assigned to the fake images by the Discriminator and a tensor of 1s.
 This loss measures how well we have fooled the discriminator.
 If we have perfectly fooled the discriminator then it will have assigned a 1 to all the images created by the generator and our cross entropy loss will be 0.

 ```Python
 def generator_loss(fake_output):
     return cross_entropy(tf.ones_like(fake_output), fake_output)
 ```

 We need to define two Adam optimizers for both the generator and the discriminator.
-I debated whethere to increase the learning rate for the discriminator so that it will be able to adjust to better images faster but ultimately did not see much of an improvment in training.
+I debated whether to increase the learning rate for the discriminator so that it will be able to adjust to better images faster but ultimately did not see much of an improvement in training.
 ```Python
 generator_optimizer = tf.keras.optimizers.Adam(2e-4,beta_1=0.5)
 discriminator_optimizer = tf.keras.optimizers.Adam(2e-4,beta_1=0.5)